pbutkus/car-rentals-astro/src/content/cars/that-one-sick-lambo.md

 ---
-identifier: That one sick lambo
+title: That one sick lambo
 make: Lamborghini
 model: Huracan
 modelYear: 2022